BaseMax/TwitterCloneAPITS/README.md

 ## Description

 The Twitter Clone is a web application that aims to replicate some of the core features and functionality of the popular social media platform, Twitter.
-It provides a platform for users to post tweets, follow other users, like and comment on tweets, and more.
+It provides a platform for users to post tweets, users, and more.

 The project is built with NestJS, a progressive Node.js framework for building efficient, scalable, and maintainable server-side applications.
 NestJS leverages TypeScript, providing strong typing and enhanced tooling for better developer experience.

 ## Features

 - User registration and authentication
-- User profiles with bio and profile picture
+- User profiles with bio
-- Posting tweets with text and media attachments
+- Posting tweets with text
-- Following and unfollowing other users
-- Timeline and feed for viewing tweets from followed users
-- Like and comment on tweets
-- Search functionality for finding users and tweets

 ## Installation